 Common Myths About Estate Planning

 Estate planning is often shrouded in misconceptions, leading many to believe it’s a luxury reserved for the elderly or the affluent.
-However, the truth is that estate planning is essential for anyone who wants to ensure their wishes are carried out, regardless of age or wealth.
+However, the truth is that estate planning is essential for anyone who wants to ensure their wishes are carried out and their family is protected — regardless of age or wealth.

 Let’s debunk some of the most common myths surrounding estate planning.